KLONNEX/jde-reimplementation/README.md

 bash scripts/run_standalone_train_gpu.sh [DEVICE_ID] [LOGS_CKPT_DIR] [DATASET_ROOT] [BACKBONE_PATH]
 ```

-- DEVICE_ID - device ID
+- DEVICE_ID - Device ID.
-- LOGS_CKPT_DIR - path to the directory, where the training results will be stored.
+- LOGS_CKPT_DIR - Path to the directory, where the training results will be stored.
-- DATASET_ROOT - Path to the dataset root directory (containing all dataset parts, described in [DATASET_ZOO.md](DATASET_ZOO.md))
+- DATASET_ROOT - Path to the dataset root directory.
 - BACKBONE_PATH - Path to the downloaded pre-trained darknet53 checkpoint.

 The above command will run in the background, you can view the result through the generated standalone_train.log file.